Lone Pine (tree): Trees in Australia

+Turkish Pine (Pinus brutia)

-Thomas Keith McDowell, an Australian soldier of the 23rd Battalion who fought at Gallipoli, brought a pine cone from actual “lone pine” at the battle site home to Australia.
+Thomas Keith McDowell, an Australian soldier from Wonthaggi, enlisted in the 23rd Battalion and fought at Gallipoli.
+He brought a cone from the actual "lone pine", a Turkish Pine, Pinus brutia, from the battle site back home to Australia.
 Many years later seeds from the cone were planted by his wife's aunt Emma Gray of Grassmere, near Warrnambool, Victoria and five seedlings emerged, with four surviving.
 These seedlings were planted in four different locations in Victoria: Wattle Park, Melbourne (8 May 1933), the Shrine of Remembrance (11 June 1933), the Soldiers Memorial Hall at The Sisters near Terang (18 June 1933) and Warrnambool Botanic Gardens (23 January 1934).

 The tree at the Shrine Reserve was planted near the north-east corner of the building by Lieutenant-General Sir Stanley Savige, founder of Melbourne Legacy, at a formal ceremony.

+In 1964, the President of Warrnambool Branch of Legacy Australia, Tom Griffiths, proposed at its Perth Conference to raise and distribute seedlings of the Lone Pine in time to mark 50 years since the Gallipoli landings.

+The project was strongly supported by delegates and some cones of Pinus brutia were collected from trees at ‘The Sisters’ and the Warrnambool Gardens and sent to Ben Benallack at the Forests Commission Victoria in Melbourne.
+But Pinus brutia is notoriously difficult to grow and the seeds failed to germinate.

+The Melbourne Branch of Legacy collected more cones from the Lone Pine tree near the Shrine of Remembrance and this time about 150 seedlings were successfully raised at the Forests Commission's nursery at Macedon under the direction of Dr Ron Grose, Director of Silviculture.
+A further 1000 seedlings were raised in 1989 with the assistance of the department together with the Victorian College of Agriculture and Horticulture at Richmond.

-In 2005 the tree required cable bracing following the loss of a major limb and in August 2012, despite measures taken to try to save the tree from the effects of disease caused by the fungus Diplodia pinea, it was removed.
+In 2005 the tree at the Shrine required cable bracing following the loss of a major limb and in August 2012, despite measures taken to try to save the tree from the effects of disease caused by the fungus Diplodia pinea, it was removed.
 A "grandchild tree" was planted nearby in 2006.
 A Middle Park man, Andrew Lees, collected cones from the broken limb in 2005 and by 2015 had managed to germinate about 20 seedlings.

+The Lone Pine at the Soldiers Memorial Hall at The Sisters near Terang blew down in July 2016.

 The trees grown from Thomas Keith McDowell's cone are Turkish Pine, Pinus brutia, and can claim to be the only true descendants of the original Lone Pine at Gallipoli.